ntasfi/PyGame-Learning-Environment/README.md

 ![Games](ple_games.jpg?raw=True "Games!")

 **PyGame Learning Environment (PLE)** is a learning environment, mimicking the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment) interface, allowing a quick start to Reinforcement Learning in Python.
-It focuses on allowing the practitioner to focus on the design of models and experiments.
+The goal of PLE is allow practitioners to focus design of models and experiments instead of environment design.

-PLE hopes to eventually build an expansive library of primitives and games.
+PLE hopes to eventually build an expansive library of games.

 ## Games